Harold Meachum: In other media

-David Wenham portrays Harold Meachum in season 1 of Iron Fist.
+Harold Meachum appears in the first season of Iron Fist, portrayed by David Wenham.
 This version is depicted as a business partner of Wendell Rand, and while Joy is still his daughter, Ward is now depicted as his son.
 Harold helped Danny's parents to run Rand Enterprises.
 In 2004, he died of cancer, but was revived to serve The Hand while they use Rand Enterprises for their own goals.
 Harold is under strict control of the Hand, and Joy does not know that he is alive.
 Only Ward and an assistant know of his existence and he continues to run Rand Enterprises in private using Ward as a proxy.
 When he learns of Danny's return, as well as what Danny had become, he asks for Danny's help in releasing the Hand's control over him and gives Danny control of Rand Enterprises so he can identify the Hand's operatives in the company.
 He subsequently dies again at the hands of Ward, and undergoes another resurrection.
 Joy learns he is alive, but the repeated resurrections makes him emotionally unstable and dangerous.
 After Danny drives the Hand out of Rand Enterprises, Harold frames Danny for the narcotics distribution the Hand was operating through the company, revealing Harold's ultimate goal of taking control of the company for himself.
 Danny learns that Harold was behind the death of his parents, which during a showdown leads Harold to be impaled on a piece of rebar and shot twice, before falling from the roof of the company's corporate tower to his death.
 Danny and Ward have his body cremated.